CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 information is not available in the flag file FITS headers; (b) the image can have a zero-padded pixel border, which is not accounted for by `ds9`.

-## Detect objects on tiles; process stars on single exposures
+## Detect objects on tiles and process stars on single exposures

 The call
 ```bash